-Under the supervision of the permanent staff, the Digital Initiatives student assistants are responsible for administering the Faculty Bibliography, assisting with special projects, and providing first level technology support and troubleshooting.
+Under the supervision of permanent staff, the Digital Initiatives student assistants are responsible for providing support for digital collections of student and faculty scholarly works, and assisting with ongoing digitization projects and digital scholarship.
 In order to properly complete assigned tasks and to make sound judgment calls, student assistants will be well-versed in library collections, tools and services, and information technology.

 Students average 4-6 hours of permanently assigned shifts.

-- Generating lists of faculty publications from various resource providers to ensure the bibliography is comprehensive
+- Searching for faculty publications from various resource providers to add to collections.

-- Ensuring the integrity of data in the application
+- Ensuring the integrity of data in the collection

 Assisting with reference, resource, and technology projects

 - Testing tools and applications which enhance or facilitate access to online library services and collections

 - Creating library web pages and updating web-based course and research guides

 - Gathering statistics on library tools and services, including the library website